Reporting Alleged Sexual Misconduct

 The College's Disciplinary Process

-The disciplinary process begins with an interview of the student reporting the alleged violation.
-If necessary, the Dean's office may interview other students with direct knowledge of the events surrounding the alleged violation.
+The disciplinary process begins with an investigation of the alleged report of violation.
+The Office of Student Conduct will gather information and interview students with direct knowledge of the events surrounding the alleged violation.
 After an investigation, the hearing officer will contact the student alleged to have committed the violation.
-The student may elect to discuss the matter with the Dean's office and attempt to resolve the matter informally.
+The student may elect to discuss the matter with the case administrator and resolve the matter administratively, or the student or case administrator may elect to proceed to a hearing.
+The panel hearing the matter will consist of two administrators designated by the Vice President for Student Affairs, and one student from the Student Conduct Council, typically one of the two co-Chairs.
+Each hearing panel member receives special training from the Office of Student Conduct.

 The hearing is an administrative process that is not akin to a courtroom proceeding.
 While hearings are formal, the College is not bound to the same processes as the courts of law.
 Our process is designed to balance the education of the student with the needs and interests of the College's unique educational environment.

-- Each party has the right to receive counsel/assistance.
-The reporting party will be assisted by a member of the Dean of Students staff; the charged student may request either a student counsel from his or her academic program (i.e. an undergraduate may choose any enrolled undergraduate) or a trained administrative counsel;
+- Each party has the right to receive advice/assistance.
+The respondent may request either a student advisor from his or her academic program (i.e. an undergraduate may choose any enrolled undergraduate) or a trained administrative advisor; each party has the right to have a Silent Supporter present throughout the hearing;

 - The reporting party may remain for the entire hearing or depart after his or her testimony has concluded;

-- The parties may request a screen be set up to prevent the two parties from directly encountering each other;
+- Either party may request a screen be set up to prevent the two parties from directly encountering each other;

 - The reporting party will receive written notification of the outcome of the proceeding;